coolsa/MCSEditor/README.md

 # MCS Editor
 **[Try it](https://coolsa.github.io/mcscriptEditor/)**

-An Online editor for [Minecraft Script](https://github.com/PandawanFr/mcs).
+An Online editor for [mcscript](https://github.com/Stevertus/mcscript/).

 You can now download your compiled functions as a ZIP file!